alpha-154/alpha.demo/README.md

 # alpha.demo
-This is my first GitHub repository.
+This is my first Git repository.
+Author- alpha-154